-Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague, and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Fine Art Experimental Media and Creative Media Production).
+Andrea Průchová received her PhD from the Department of Sociology at Charles University in Prague, and, in addition to being a lecturer at Prague College, is also an Associate Lecturer at Charles University (Institute of Communication Studies).

 She is also a researcher at the Czech National Film Archive and at the Institute for the Study of Totalitarian Regimes.